“Wow! I never even heard about that article!” Two authors of a great synopsis of 2016-17 critical developments are here to help you get caught up!

 To receive credit and review the accreditation information and related disclosures, please visit Transfusion News Continuing Education on Wiley Health Learning.

-DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
+DISCLAIMER: The opinions expressed on this episode are those of my guests and I alone, and do not reflect those of the organizations with which any of us is affiliated.
 Neither Dr. Cohn nor I have any relevant financial disclosures.
 Dr. Cushing discloses consulting fees from Octapharma, Instrumentation Laboratory, and Cerus.